Dynamic Views - Scenario 11: 3D Enterprise Architecture Blueprint

 Next, you insert data entities via the menu bar in the repository.
-In the screenshot below you see an example entered data in the repository.
+In the screenshot below you see an example of entered data in the repository.

-Here you can about import files
+Here you can read about how to import files

 4. Create links between the entities

-Now you need to create relationships between the data entities.
+You need to create relationships between the data entities.
 We need these relationships to create dependencies and click links.